jamesbriant/KOH-GPJax/README.md

 - Model implementations are in files titled `matlabmodel.py` and similar.
 - The files which extend GPJax are under the `kohgpjax/` directory.

+## Installation

+To run the notebooks under `tests/` install the kohgpjax package by executing `pip install -e .` in the root directory.

 ## To-Do
 Very vague outline of this project:
 - [x] Create suitable kernel